RichardAragon/PFAF-Encryption/README.md

 # PFAF-Encryption

+PFAF Encryption is a novel encryption technique that combines the principles of fractal mathematics and cryptography to enhance the security of token embeddings in artificial intelligence (AI) systems.
+This project provides an implementation of the PFAF encryption algorithm in Python.

+Overview
+The PFAF encryption algorithm leverages fractal activation functions to generate unique and complex embeddings for input tokens.
+These fractal embeddings are then encrypted using the Advanced Encryption Standard (AES) in Cipher Block Chaining (CBC) mode.
+The resulting encrypted tokens provide an additional layer of security, making it difficult for unauthorized parties to access or manipulate the underlying data.

+Features
+Fractal embedding generation using the Julia fractal activation function Encryption of fractal embeddings using AES-CBC Decryption of encrypted tokens to retrieve the original fractal embeddings Nearest neighbor search for approximate inverse transformation Customizable embedding size and maximum iterations for fractal computation

+Installation

+Clone the repository

+Install the required dependencies:

+pip install numpy pycryptodome

+Usage

+Import the necessary functions:

+from pfaf_encryption import apply_pfaf, encrypt_pfaf_embedding, decrypt_pfaf_embedding, generate_encrypted_token, decrypt_token, pfaf_dict

+Generate fractal embeddings for tokens:

+token = "Hello, World!"
+pfaf_embedding = apply_pfaf(token)

+Encrypt the fractal embedding:

+encryption_key = get_random_bytes(32)
+encrypted_token = encrypt_pfaf_embedding(pfaf_embedding, encryption_key)

+Decrypt the encrypted token:

+decryption_key = encryption_key
+decrypted_embedding = decrypt_pfaf_embedding(encrypted_token, decryption_key)

+Generate encrypted tokens for a dictionary of tokens:

+token_dict = {"apple": 0, "banana": 1, "cherry": 2}
+pfaf_embeddings = pfaf_dict(token_dict)

+For detailed usage examples and function descriptions, please refer to the documentation.

+Contributing
+Contributions are welcome!
+If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.

+License
+This project is currently only available for individual licensing.

+Acknowledgements

+The PFAF encryption algorithm is based on the research involving Calculus based PFAF Fractals by Richard Aragon.
+The AES encryption implementation utilizes the PyCryptodome library.

 1. Initialization:
    - Define a set of fractal activation functions (P-FAF) for embedding: {f₁, f₂, ..., fₙ}.
    - Generate or obtain the encryption key and decryption key.